 Is it difficult for you to talk to family or friends about certain issues?
 Perhaps you have difficulties in forming relationships and this makes you feel embarrassed?
 Maybe there's something about you that you don't want them to know about?
-For example, you have low self esteem, having relationship difficulties or feel you're looking too much at internet porn?
+For example, you having relationship issues, suffer low self esteem, or feel you're looking too much at internet porn?

 This is when counsellors, like me, may be able to help.
 I work with individuals who have problems that make them anxious and who feel there is no way forward.
 But there usually is.

 Between us we find solutions that work for you.
 I won't judge or criticise.
 My counselling method is person-focused which means you decide what issues you want to raise and in what detail.
 The majority of my work is also carried out using 'short term, solution-focused' therapy which can achieve fairly rapid results.

 Every day I see people who have, amongst other things, relationship issues, anxiety issues, trouble with the loss of loved ones, low self-esteem, and sexuality questions.
 I carry out couple counselling for those who want to sort out relationship problems and also work with individuals of all age groups.

 My offices are conveniently placed in East London (E14) serving - SE21, SE24 and E15 and people from other areas mainly working in Canary Wharf and Stratford.
 I also see clients in Earlsfield/Southfields (SW18) which is convenient for Wandsworth and Wimbledon.

 Call or text me on 07984 476 674 or visit my website - www.owen-redahan.co.uk.